jvelazquez4/H335_Project_TFTLCD/README.md

 * X- to Arduino A3

 Troubleshooting:
 * If the test example is not running on the Arduino, try opening the Serial monitor.
 Otherwise, if there is a random collection of pixels, try replacing the Arduino.

+Modifications to Examples:
+* Remove code which calls a function attempting to define an "identifier" (ex: "uint16_t identifier = tft.readID();" ) This code still does not flow through the library for the Nano and returns 0.
+Instead set identifier to "0x8357" when working with the Adafruit TFT LCD 3.5" Breakout Board.
+* In setup(), after calling Serial.begin(9600), make sure to wait for until it has began with a statement like: while(!Serial);